-Informed Choice is assured by the case manager informing the person and/or the legal representative of the available Medicaid-covered long term care options including alternatives to nursing facility placement.
+Informed Choice is ensured by the case manager informing the person and/or the legal representative of the available Medicaid-covered long term care options including alternatives to nursing facility placement.
 The person acknowledges their participation in the application process by signature attesting long term care program options were explained to him/her.
+Fair Hearing Notices are maintained in person's file at the Case Management Agency.